-The signal design problem for high resolution radar systems is solved by the notion of poly-semantic sequence (PSS) which are generated and transmitted with the existing transmission technology.
-The poly-semantic sequences are optimized by using Hamming scan algorithm.
-The received signal is subjected cross-correlation with reference poly-semantic sequences.
-These sequences are processed separately to setup a coincidence detection scheme.
-In this paper poly-semantic sequences are analyzed for the detection of point target in high density additive noise and Doppler environment for the application of high resolution Doppler radar system.
-Table I shows that the PSS have higher figure of merit than any other poly-alphabetic sequence in noise free environments particularly at larger sequence lengths.
+In this paper poly-semantic sequences are analyzed for the detection of multiple targets in high density additive noise and Doppler environment for the application of high resolution Doppler radar system.
+Table I shows that the PSS have higher figure of merit than any other poly alphabetic sequence in noise free environments particularly at larger sequence lengths.
+These results provide the evidence that the PSS with larger pulse compression ratios can achieve the range side lobe level below 14.78 dB.
+This is significance improvement over conventional pulse compression sequences [13] and poly-phase alphabetic sequences [6] which provide side lobe level of 13.42 dB at length N > 1638under noise free environment.
 This advantage arises because when the binary sequence is designed using 2nd order HBT algorithm, it performs recursive search such that the multiple interpretations of PSS of larger length reinforce each other through matched filtering and coincidence detection.
-The PSS has significant advantage of noise interference and Doppler tolerance with n below 20 dB at length N>4000.
+The PSS has significant advantage of noise interference and Doppler tolerance with η below 20 dB at length N>4000.
 Another important advantage of PSS is that their detection ability is further improved in noise free or noisy environment through coincidence detection scheme.
-The poly-semantic sequences at higher lengths with coincidence detection has noise tolerance of $\eta =$ -15dB.
-While compared with poly phase sequences, a poly-semantic sequence has achieved better noise rejection ability, higher range resolution and superior Doppler tolerance.
+The poly-semantic sequences at higher lengths with coincidence detection has noise tolerance of η = -15dB.
+While compared with polyphase sequences, a poly-semantic sequence has achieved better noise rejection ability, higher range resolution and superior Doppler tolerance.
 These examining results lead PSS to be very suitable for the high resolution Doppler radar systems.
 However, these advantages will be achieved with an additional affordable signal processing at the receiver.